Overview and Description

 Caring for Licorice Plants

-Licorice Plant is drought tolerant, once it become established.
-It is easier to kill with too much water, than with too little, however regular water is still necessary.
+Licorice Plant is drought tolerant, once it becomes established.
+It is easier to kill with too much water than with too little, however regular water is still necessary.
 Just make certain the water is allowed to drain, not puddle.

 You may want to do some pruning of the older stems, as they start to brown, just to keep the plants attractive.

 You can also pinch back the stems if you want a fuller or smaller plant.